 Use cinnamon to propagate the cuttings if you don’t have access to a rooting hormone.
 Just wet the cutting in clean water and roll it in cinnamon powder before planting.
-It will prevent disease and infections during the process when your cutting will start to root.
+It will prevent diseases and infections during the process when your cutting starts to root.
 It can also be used when grafting.

 3. Deter Flying Bugs